Photo Finish Records

-Photo Finish Records is an American independent record label founded in 2006 in New York City by Matt Galle, listed as one of Billboard’s “40 Under 40” in 2013 and 2015 as well as named a 2020 Billboard Indie Power Player and cited twice on Billboard’s Power List.
-The label was first distributed by Atlantic Records, then Universal Music Group.
-Virgin Music Label & Artist Services is its current distributor.
+Photo Finish Records is an American independent record label founded by Matt Galle in 2006.
+Based in New York City, the label specializes in alternative rock, pop, and electronic artists.
+It was first distributed through Atlantic Records, then Universal Music Group.
+Virgin Music Label & Artist Services, which is owned by UMG, became its distributor in late 2019.

 History

 Atlantic Records (2006–12)

 In 2006, Photo Finish and Matt Galle signed a joint venture deal with Atlantic Records.
 Their first release was the debut self-titled five-song EP from the New-York-based post-hardcore band Envy on the Coast, followed by the debut EP and studio album from Washington-based rock band Danger Radio.

 The label garnered major success with the debut album from the Colorado-based duo 3OH!3, WANT, which peaked at number 44 on the Billboard Top 200 Chart, while their song "Don't Trust Me" went to #1 on the Top 40 Charts, eventually selling over 3 million digital copies.

 In August 2008, Photo Finish released the debut album by Anthony Green, Avalon, which debuted at number 44 on the Billboard charts, the label's most successful first-week performance for a release.
-In 2010, the Virginia-based band The Downtown Fiction’s song I Just Wanna Run played on the season premiere of The Jersey Shore; the track ultimately went Gold.
+In 2010, the Virginia-based band The Downtown Fiction’s song I Just Wanna Run played on the season premiere of Jersey Shore; the track ultimately went Gold.

-Universal Music Group (2012–15)
+Universal Music Group (2012–present)

 In 2012, Galle brought the label to Island Def Jam and Republic Records, distributed by Universal Music Group.

 In October of that year, Photo Finish released the EP Love’s Not Dead by The Mowgli's.
 The accompanying single “San Francisco” became iTunes’ Single of the Week, peaking at #12 on the Alternative Music Chart and #3 on the AAA Radio Chart.
-Subsequent releases included their debut album Waiting for the Dawn in 2013 and the follow up Kids in Love in 2014.
+Subsequent releases included their debut album Waiting for the Dawn in 2013 and the follow-up Kids in Love in 2014.

 2014 also saw the release of Reflections, the debut EP of the New-York-City based band MisterWives, the title song of which became iTunes’ Single of the Week in January and peaked at #13 on the Billboard rock chart, ultimately going Gold in the U.S. and selling 2 million (equivalents), followed by the band’s debut album Our Own House in 2015.
 That year, MisterWives was chosen as an MTV “Artist to Watch.”

 After being chosen for an Apple AirPods commercial, the song “Down” by Marian Hill went Platinum and sold nearly six million track equivalents worldwide, reaching #10 on the Top 40, #13 at Rhythmic, #15 at Alternative, and #17 on Hot AC Radio, while at the same time becoming the most-Shazam’d song in the U.S., according to Rolling Stone magazine.